Alex-Lee06/Hadoop-2.7.6-Installation-Guide/Hadoop Installation Guide for Ubuntu 18.md

 ## My next guide will show you how to install Kafka.
 I will make guides for a full Big Data Pipeline.
 Stay tune for the next GUIDE!!

+# Big Thanks to Everyone!!
+Hope you come back!!